Federal Work-Study Program

 Students who indicate interest in Federal Work Study on their FAFSA are eligible for FWS.
 However, students who have financial aid awards with unmet need can request FWS by contacting a financial aid representative.
 Students may also request to have loans converted to work study.
 Submit the Student Information Update Form to the Financial Aid and Scholarship Office to request loan conversion.

 Eligibility does not guarantee employment.
-Actual employment is contingent upon availability of jobs, skill level, work hours, etc. Students who need internet access on campus can visit the Career Center in the Administration Building, room 255.
+Actual employment is contingent upon availability of jobs, skill level, work hours, etc.

 How to Find Jobs